Pal Singh Purewal

-Pal Singh Purewal (1931/1932 – 22 September 2022) was a Canadian engineer, author, scholar and a teacher.
+Pal Singh Purewal (1931/1932 – 22 September 2022) was a Punjabi engineer, author, scholar and a teacher.
 He was commonly known as the architect of the Mool Nanakshahi Calendar.
 He was also known as a role model in the Sikh community.
-He emigrated to the United Kingdom in 1965 and worked as a senior engineer at Texas Instruments.
+He immigrated to the United Kingdom in 1965 and worked as a senior engineer at Texas Instruments.
 He moved to Canada in 1974.
 He has authored various research papers establishing the authenticity of the Sikh calendar since 1960s.